The problem

 Care

-Trade-off: You give up speed at all costs (buffers, checks, realistic delivery time).
+Trade-off: you give up speed at all costs (buffers, checks, realistic delivery time).

 Transparency